fastcat/wirelink/README.md

 * A TTL
   * For how long should this fact be considered valid

 For now subjects are always a peer's public key.
-Attributes are the peer's allowed ip value(s) and possible endpoints.
+Attributes are commonly the peer's allowed ip value(s) and possible endpoints.
 Peers share endpoints of other peers if they have a live connection to that peer.
 Peers also share all their local IP addresses and their listening port in case they are on a public IP or other peers are on the same LAN.

 Peers periodically send all their locally known facts to all the other peers, along with a generic placeholder "I'm here" fact that is used to detect link